 No one is likely to accuse Google of resting on their laurels, and their latest offering is only destined to bolster their credibility when it comes to opening new frontiers in marketing opportunities.
 Recently announced, the Internet ranking giant has targeted the mobile market with the ability to offer phone call conversion campaigns.
-Recognizing the inherent mobility of a shopping population armed with versatile smartphones, Google's announcement promises to be a game changer for those advertisers targeting the consumer on the go, and for Pay Per Call networks alike.
+Recognizing the inherent mobility of a shopping population armed with versatile smartphones, Google's announcement promises to be a game changer for those advertisers targeting the consumer on the go, and for Pay Per Call exchanges alike.

 New "Call-Only" Ad Campaigns